BHID Group Ltd

 For the purpose of the General Data Protection Regulations 2018 (“GDPR”), the Data Controller is Neville Johnson Limited, registered in England with company number 1701103 at address Broadoak Business Park, Ashburton Road West, Trafford Park, Manchester, M17 1RW.
 We are registered with the Information Commissioner’s Office as a data controller under number Z5366814.
-Our Data Protection Officer is Adam Clayton who can be contacted by email at firstname.lastname@example.org.
+Our Data Protection Officers are Adam Clayton and Emma Roscoe who can be contacted by email at firstname.lastname@example.org.

 We may collect and process the following data about you: